retirement savings | may 11, 2023

 Investment Performance Varies Across a Range of Economic Environments

 The investments below tend to exhibit real portfolio growth potential as indicated in their respective economic growth and inflation environments.
 Our investment professionals may consider these dynamics in their underlying allocations.

 Source: T. Rowe Price.
 The diagram above is for informational purposes only and does not represent any investment recommendations.

 3. Carefully consider Social Security claiming decisions.

 Social Security benefits are a guaranteed source of income that is adjusted each year to account for changes in the cost of living.
-These increases make Social Security benefits one of the best inflation hedges, and a valuable source of income in retirement.
-The longer you can wait to start receiving your benefits payments, the larger the proportion of your retirement income that is adjusted for inflation.
-(See “The Impact of Delaying Social Security”.)
+These increases make Social Security benefits one of the best inflation hedges and a valuable source of income in retirement.
+The longer you can wait to start receiving your benefits payments, the higher that guaranteed, inflation-adjusted income source will be.
+(See “The Benefits of Delaying Social Security” below.)
 Couples, especially, have an opportunity to coordinate their claiming decisions to maximize this income source and a survivor benefit in retirement.

-Each year you delay claiming your benefits translates into a permanent increase in your benefit amount that is adjusted for inflation each year.
+Each year you delay claiming your benefits may translate into a permanent increase in your benefit amount.

-For illustrative purposes only.
-Social Security payments calculated using the Quick Calculator on the ssa.gov website.
-Assumes an individual who is age 62 in 2022 (with a full retirement age of 67 years) and is continuing to work and earn $100,000 each year until claiming benefits.
+Social Security payments are calculated using the Quick Calculator on the ssa.gov website.
+Assumes an individual who is age 62 in 2023 (with a full retirement age of 67 years) and is continuing to work and earn $100,000 each year until claiming benefits.
 All figures reflect current dollars.
 Actual benefits would be higher to reflect future adjustments for inflation.